By DeVry University

 3. Get Dressed and Behave as If You Are Going into An Office

-Getting dressed will help you set your mind to working, and keep you from feeling like you are stuck at home for an endless period of time.
+Getting dressed will help you set your mind to working, and keep you from feeling like you're in relax mode at home.
 Establishing this type of routine will help you feel that same sense of appeal for Saturday mornings.

 4. Utilize Specific Techniques to Increase Productivity and Limit Distractions